-Through systematic exploration from 2015 to the present, the Company has identified significant prospective areas by drilling at the Lone Star Zone, the Nugget Zone (including along the Nugget Fault), the Gold Run target, and the Gay Gulch target (along the Eldorado Fault).
+Through systematic exploration from 2015 to the present, the Company has identified significant prospective areas by drilling at the Lone Star Zone, the Nugget Zone (including along the Nugget Fault), the Gold Run target, the Gay Gulch target (along the Eldorado Fault), and the French Gulch target (along the Irish Fault).
+Nugget Zone, Gay Gulch and the Eldorado Fault are all in the northwest end of the Klondike District Property.
 Other areas have identified by prospecting and/or outlined by soils and geophysics, such as the Quartz Creek target area, need additional work to vector exploration and have yet to be drill tested.